fontsource/google-font-metadata/README.md

 Run `npm run parse:v1` or `npm run parse:v2` to parse through all the fonts to generate the metadata for each of the respective CSS APIs.

-`npm explore` is a handy tool to update the generated files yourself when using this repository as a dependency.
+To update the API while using this as a dependency, it is recommended you use `npm explore google-font-metadata -- <run script command>` to run the neccesary commands.
+Note everytime you update or change your dependencies, the files will be reset to its older state, therefore it's recommended to integrate this into your CI/CD process.

 ## Other Notes